ZenulAbidin/Kangaroo1/README.md

  -g g1x,g1y,g2x,g2y,...: Specify GPU(s) kernel gridsize, default is 2*(MP),2*(Core/MP)
  -d: Specify number of leading zeros for the DP method (default is auto) -t nbThread: Secify number of thread
- -w workfile: Specify file to save work into (current processed key only) -i workfile: Specify file to load work from (current processed key only) -wi workInterval: Periodic interval (in seconds) for saving work
+ -dpcount countfile: Specify file to save running DP count stats into (server only) -dpi countInverval: Periodic interval (in seconds) for saving DP count stats (server only) -w workfile: Specify file to save work into (current processed key only) -i workfile: Specify file to load work from (current processed key only) -wi workInterval: Periodic interval (in seconds) for saving work